HerdingMediumPortugal

 Frequently Asked Questions

-Is the Portuguese Sheepdog a good apartment dog?
+Is the Portuguese Sheepdog good with families?

 Does the Portuguese Sheepdog bark a lot?